 Summary: Being on a world that supports slavery is one thing, buying a slave and bringing him into Republic space is entirely another.
-A/O Slash.

-From the yells, jeers, and hollers: it was a slave auction.
+From the yells, jeers, and hollers it was a slave auction.
 Completely despicable in the eyes of the civilized and the Republic; how he had managed to pull the short straw for the trip to this miserable desert planet he could only imagine.
-The others had to be manipulating the draw with the Force because he had been using it to cheat too, and look where it got him.
+The others had to be manipulating the draw with the Force because he had been using it to cheat too and look where it got him.

 Obi-Wan sighed and coughed at the smell of the bodies around him and the unsettled sand and dust that floated up to choke his nasal passages.
 Whatever complaints he had had about Bandomeer he could forget them completely.
-Tatooine was decidedly worse and there wasn't really all that much to look at…except sand…and sand, and some more sand.
-At least his home planet had water, and the mountains were nice.
+Tatooine was much worse and there wasn't really all that to look at…except sand…and sand, and some more sand.
+At least his adopted home planet had water, and the mountains were nice.

 It was a far cry from Coruscant though, and the Temple that he had been raised in since practically birth.
 All he had known about the galaxy had come from the teachings at the Jedi Temple.
 It was his home, his sanctuary, his school, and his training ground.
-And then like so many other failed initiates: it wasn't.
+And then like so many other failed initiates - it wasn't.

 His heart sunk again at the memories that pushed their way through to the surface.
-It had been nearly twenty years since he joined the AgriCorps and yet his thoughts still wandered back to that day.
-That sad, lonely day that he had been packed on the Monument with what meager possessions he had and shipped off to Bandomeer to become a farmer.
+It had been nearly twenty years since he had joined the AgriCorps and yet his thoughts still wandered back to that day.
+That sad, lonely day that he had been packed onto the Monument with what meager possessions he had and shipped off to Bandomeer to become a farmer.

-Obi-Wan grunted as he was forced back a few paces and shoved forward as the being whose toes he had accidentally stepped on didn't appreciate it all too much.
-He couldn't help but glare at the dark shape as it continued shoving people out of the way to get a spot closer to the stage which, Obi-Wan now realized, had begun the bidding war for slaves.
+Obi-Wan grunted as he was forced back a few paces, and shoved forward as the being whose toes he had accidentally stepped on didn't appreciate it all too much.
+He couldn't help but glare at the dark shape as it continued shoving people out of the way to get a spot closer to the stage which, Obi-Wan now realized, begun the bidding war for slaves.